Nisyros: Geology

-The island has a 3–4 km caldera, and was formed within the past 150,000 years, with three separate eruptive stages, ranging from explosive and effusive andesitic eruptions to explosive and effusive dacitic and rhyolitic activity.
+The island has a 3–4 km caldera, which was formed within the past 150,000 years, with three separate eruptive stages, ranging from explosive and effusive andesitic eruptions to explosive and effusive dacitic and rhyolitic activity.
 Its coasts are generally rocky or pebbled, but there are also a few sandy beaches (mainly in the northeastern part).
 The volcano is currently active but not erupting, and fumaroles are found at the craters.
 It has had four historical eruptions, all of which had a VEI of 2.
 Almost all of its eruptions involved phreatic activity.
 The latest eruptive activity was a steam explosion in 1888, after small ash eruptions in 1871 and 1873, and earthquakes are frequent.
-A period of seismic unrest in 1996-1997 led an international team of scientists to initiate monitoring of the volcanic unrest, as part of the EU-sponsored Geowarn project.
+A period of seismic unrest in 1996–1997 led an international team of scientists to initiate monitoring of the volcanic unrest, as part of the EU-sponsored Geowarn project.
 The entire volcanic complex includes the seafloor between Nisyros and Kos, the island of Gyali, and a part of Kos island.